vanessa-konynenbelt/birdy/README.md

+# Birdy

+Motivated by my brother's impending nuptials, I created Birdy as a fun and interactive way to entertain wedding guests and the couple alike.
+Guests can enter fun trivia about the bride and groom, add questions for the couple, or share  sweet marriage advice.

+---

 ## Getting Started

 [Link to birdy](https://birdy-vgk.herokuapp.com/)

 ---
-# Birdy

-Motivated by my brother's impending nuptials, I created Birdy as a fun and interactive way to entertain wedding guests and the couple alike.
-Guests can enter fun trivia about the bride and groom, add questions for the couple, or share  sweet marriage advice.
+## About

+Birdy is a fullstack MEN application (MongoDB, Express.js, Node.js) with full CRUD capability on two resources and partial CRUD on a third.

 ![Birdy home](https://i.imgur.com/vzOLa25.png)
 ![Birdy shoe game](https://i.imgur.com/QSHRlt9.png)